shwoo93/video_decaptioning/README.md

    scripts/train.sh (for training the final model) scripts/test.sh (for testing the final model)

-* Note that we attached pretrained weight of the final submitted model for test
+* Note that we attached pretrained weight of the final submitted model for test.(final_model.pth) Properly modify the path of pretrained weight in test.sh file.